Queenie-Lau/Queenie-Lau/README.md

 - 👋 Hello, I’m @Queenie-Lau
 - 👩‍💻 I’m an interdisciplinary creative engineer specializing in mobile app development, ui/ux design, and videography.
-- 🌱 I’m a fourth-year student at UC Berkeley graduating in May 2023 with a bachelor’s degree in Film and Computer Science.
 - 💞️ I love being in the intersection of technology and visual arts because it allows me to create meaningful and inclusive experiences for everyone.
 - 🛠 Let’s create together!
 - 📫 queenielau@berkeley.edu